Extra-EU trade in goods

 EU trade by main product groups

-The EU exports mainly manufactured products: from 2008 to 2016 their share remained 83 % of total EU exports.
-In 2016 machinery and vehicles made up 43 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 18 %.
-Primary products account for 13 % of total exports; the most exported products within this category are food and drink (7 %) and energy products (4 %).
+The EU exports mainly manufactured products: from 2008 to 2017 their share remained 83 % of total EU exports (see Figure 6).
+In 2017 machinery and vehicles made up 42 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 18 %.
+Primary products account for 13 % of total exports.
+This category is made up of food and drink (6 %), energy products (5 %) and raw materials (3 %).

-The majority of EU imports are also manufactured goods.
-Their share in total EU imports increased from 58 % in 2008 to 69 % in 2016.
-The breakdown diverges from exports: machinery and vehicles and chemical products account for a smaller share while the share of other manufactured goods is similar to that for exports.
+The majority of EU imports are also manufactured goods (see Figure 7).
+Their share in total EU imports increased from 58 % in 2008 to 68 % in 2017.
+The breakdown diverges from exports: machinery and vehicles (32 %) and chemical products (10 %) have smaller shares while the share of other manufactured goods (26 %) is similar to that for exports.
 The share of energy in imports has significantly decreased in recent years.
-In 2008 it accounted for 29 % of imports but in 2016 the share had fallen to 15 %.
+In 2008 it accounted for 29 % of imports, while in 2017 the share had fallen to 18 %.
 This decrease is closely related to the fall of the oil price in this period.

 EU data come from Eurostat’s COMEXT database.
 COMEXT is the Eurostat reference database for international trade.
 It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of third countries.
-International trade aggregated and detailed statistics disseminated from Eurostat website are compiled from COMEXT data according to a monthly process.
+International trade aggregated and detailed statistics disseminated from Eurostat are compiled from monthly COMEXT data.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.

 EU data are compiled according to community guidelines and may, therefore, differ from national data published by Member States.
 Statistics on extra-EU trade are calculated as the sum of trade of each of the 28 Member States with countries outside the EU.
-In other words, the EU is considered as a single trading entity and trade flows are measured into and out of the area, but not among Member States within it the EU.
+In other words, the EU is considered as a single trading entity and trade flows are measured into and out of the area, but not among EU Member States.